What is technical analysis & how to use it

 Step 1: Identify the chart type

 While line and bar charts are available on trading platforms, the most popular is candlestick charting.
 This is because candlesticks give traders the most important information at a glance.
 The highest point of a candlestick indicates the highest price at which the instrument is traded during the chosen timeframe, while the candlestick’s lowest point indicates the lowest price.
-The body of the candlestick shows the opening and closing prices, while the colour indicates whether the price movement was upward or downward.
+The candlestick’s body shows the opening and closing prices, while the colour indicates whether the price movement was upward or downward.

 Price charts are available in different timeframes.
 Traders typically choose 1-minute, 5-minute, 15-minute or hourly charts, while long-term investors study 4-hour, daily or monthly charts.